mechevarria/ocp-sso/README.md

 The assumption is that [PostgreSQL](https://www.postgresql.org/) is already installed and running.
 This configuration allows admins to health check the database connection from the admin console

 ## Single Sign On
-The additional configuration files are in the [SSO](https://github.com/mechevarria/jboss-api/tree/sso) branch.
-Any authenticated client with a bearer token is accepted.
 * The server configuration is in [keycloak.json](https://github.com/mechevarria/jboss-api/blob/sso/src/main/webapp/WEB-INF/keycloak.json)
 * The additional elements are added in [web.xml](https://github.com/mechevarria/jboss-api/blob/sso/src/main/webapp/WEB-INF/web.xml)

+By default the keycloak config is commented out

 The EAP instance requires that the [Java Adapter](https://keycloak.gitbooks.io/documentation/securing_apps/topics/oidc/java/jboss-adapter.html) be installed